operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/upgrading-kubeapps.md

 3. You will see following page on dashboard:

-We can also upgrade the Kubeapps helm chart by the following command:
+### Upgrade Kubeapps helm chart through commands on CLI:

 Steps: